Home>Special Themes>What Is Lent?

 Central to the Lenten journey is the theme of repentance and forgiveness.
 As individuals engage in reflection, they are invited to acknowledge and confess their shortcomings, seeking God's forgiveness and grace.
 This process of repentance involves a sincere turning away from attitudes and behaviors that are contrary to the principles of love, compassion, and justice.
 Through this act of contrition, believers open themselves to the transformative power of God's mercy and experience the freedom that comes from receiving and extending forgiveness.

-Read more: What Are Symbols Of Lent
+Read more: What Is Lent For Catholic Church

 3. Deepened Prayer and Contemplation